rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-007/index.md

 [Scale] is a recent project about modern day society simulation from the bottom-up by [Uriopass].

-In february, the Inspector for specs entities was mostly finished and the traffic simulation made great progress.
+In February, the Inspector for specs entities was mostly finished and the traffic simulation made great progress.
 A second [blog post][scale-blog-post] was released about it.